 1. Unmatched Resolution & Granularity

-BreezoMeter is the only provider that can report on air pollution at the level of 5 meters and it requires huge computational power: Almost half a billion geographical grid points are calculated on an hourly basis which adds up to more than 6 billion pollutant concentrations and AQI calculations every hour!
+BreezoMeter is the only provider that can report on air pollution at the level of 5 meters and it requires huge computational power.

 2. Versatile Visualizations